 Americans Who Tell the Truth (AWTT) portraits can be combined to illuminate a vast array of themes in both sophisticated and humble exhibit venues.
 Community engagement programs combine exhibits with public events that stimulate interdisciplinary dialogue around citizenship, democracy, education, and activism.

-Curate an exhibit choosing from the 260+ AWTT portraits.
-Exhibits often have themes — environmental justice, civil rights, indigenous issues, women’s rights, and more and have been in universities, museums, schools, community libraries, churches, or other public and private venues.
+Curate an exhibit choosing from the 280+ AWTT portraits.
+Exhibits are often built around themes — environmental justice, civil rights, indigenous issues, women’s rights, and more — or a set of individuals who will inspire your students or your community.
+Exhibits have been staged in universities, museums, schools, libraries, churches, and other public and private venues.
+There are so many ways to curate an exhibit of the 30″ x 36″ portraits – no matter how large or small.

 Learn more about our programs and hear about upcoming events to get engaged.